R. Kelly's lawyer gets chance to question government witness

 This is a carousel.
 Use Next and Previous buttons to navigate

-7 of11 R. Kelly's defense attorneys, Ashley Cohen, left, and Jennifer Bonjean, walk into the Dirksen Federal Courthouse in Chicago as jury selection is scheduled to begin as the R&B superstar faces charges alleging child pornography, obstruction of justice and the enticement of minors into criminal sexual activity, Monday, Aug.
-15, 2022.
-(Ashlee Rezin/Chicago Sun-Times via AP) Ashlee Rezin/AP Show More Show Less

-8 of11 ARCHIVO – El músico R. Kelly sale de la corte penal de Leighton en Chicago el 6 de junio de 2019.
-El juicio federal de Kelly comienza el lunes en Chicago.
-(Foto AP/Amr Alfiky, archivo) Amr Alfiky/AP Show More Show Less 9 of11

-10 of11 ARCHIVO – R. Kelly durante su actuación en los Premios BET en Los Angeles el 30 de junio de 2013.
-El juicio federal de Kelly comienza el lunes en Chicago.
-(Foto Frank Micelotta/Invision/AP, archivo) Frank Micelotta/Frank Micelotta/Invision/AP Show More Show Less
+8 of9 FILE - R. Kelly performs at the BET Awards in Los Angeles on June 30, 2013.
+Kelly’s federal trial starts Monday in Chicago.
+(Photo by Frank Micelotta/Invision/AP, File) Frank Micelotta/Frank Micelotta/Invision/AP Show More Show Less

 CHICAGO (AP) — R. Kelly’s legal team will get its chance to question the government’s star witness on Friday after she gave what jurors could see as damning testimony against Kelly at his federal trial in Chicago on charges that include the production of child pornography.